natcap/natural-capital-footprint-impact/README.md

 - `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast.
 Risk reduction is calculated using the InVEST Coastal Vulnerability model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing a relative index of risk reduction times the number of people who benefit.
 - `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 Nitrogen retention is calculated using the InVEST Nutrient Delivery Ratio (NDR) model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing kilograms of nitrogen retained times number of people who benefit.
 - `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 Sediment retention is calculated using the InVEST Sediment Delivery Ratio (SDR) model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing tons of sediment retained times number of people who benefit.
-- `nature_access`: The number of people within 1 hour travel of every pixel.
+- `nature_access`: The number of people within 1 hour travel distance of every pixel.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 - `kba_within_1km`: Value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not.
 Data created for a study by Damania et al. (2023).
 KBAs are from BirdLife International (2019). {???
 Emily, are your values binary 0/1 or something else ???}

 Some useful definitions: